Australian Recording Industry Association: Current accreditation levels

 2014, where 10 track sales equal one album.
+A silver certification for albums was introduced in November 2024.
+The silver award applies only to albums by Australian artists, released no earlier than 2021 and the required level of 20,000 units must be achieved within three years of the album's release.

 For music DVDs (formerly videos), a gold accreditation originally represented 7,500 copies shipped, with a platinum accreditation representing 15,000 units shipped.

-Former Accreditation Levels
+Former accreditation levels

 On 1 January 1977, the Australian Record Industry Association announced major revisions in its accreditation awards system.
 No longer were awards based on dollar terms but rather unit sales.
 Gold records will be awarded to singles selling 50,000 units, EPs selling 30,000 units and albums selling 20,000 units.

 At the same time, the industry introduced a platinum award in recognition of the growth achievement of the Australian market.
 Platinum awards were issued to singles selling 100,000 and albums selling 50,000 units.

-Prior to 1977, awards be based on dollar terms but rather unit sales and only issued gold awards.
+Prior to 1977, awards were based on dollar value rather than unit sales and only issued gold awards.

 ARIA Awards

 ARIA No. 1 Chart Awards

 The ARIA No. 1 Chart Awards were established in 2002 to recognise Australian recording artists, who reached number one on the ARIA albums, singles and music DVDs charts.
+Since May 2014, international artists have also been eligible to receive the award.
+The awarding process is retroactive, meaning that records which peaked at number one prior to the introduction of the awards are still eligible to receive the award.
+A similar Australian Chart #1 Awards was established in August 2024, awarded to artists topping the Australian Albums Chart and Australian Singles Chart.